americocunhajr/HarvesterOpt/README.md

 # Harvester Optimizator

-**HarvesterOpt** is a Matlab code to solve an optimization problem to maximize the energy recovered by a bistable piezo-magneto-elastic energy harvesting system.
+**HarvesterOpt** is an easy to run code to solve an optimization problem to maximize the energy recovered by a bistable piezo-magneto-elastic energy harvesting system.
 This package includes the following files:

 * CrossEntropyOpt_Example.m.  -- script with an one dimensional optimization with the CE method
 * HarvesterOpt_DirectSearch.m -- script with a program to optimize the harveters via direct serach